devangmehta123/pycon-uk-2019/README.md

 * git, preferably original git from git-scm: https://git-scm.com/downloads
 * clone this repo: https://github.com/devangmehta123/pycon-uk-2019/
 * latest version of virtualbox and vagrant
-* lastest version of the free community pycharm from jetbrains. https://www.jetbrains.com/pycharm/
+* latest version of professional pycharm from jetbrains. https://www.jetbrains.com/pycharm/.
+You can get a free trial just for the purpose of this workshop.
+It is useful to have the full debugger support for Django to have a closer look.
 * repo comes with pre-configured Vagrantfile.
 Just cd to project directory and do 'vagrant up' and whole system will be set up, including database server.
 It uses ubuntu bionic and could take some time to be up for the first time, but subsquent updates (reprovisions) and boot up should be quicker.